 The fact is, most of us have smartphones and other internet-connected devices, and there are already a whole host of apps that aim to make learning easier and quicker.
 If you’re revising for an exam, you can access materials wherever you happen to be.

 Through digital means, learning is on tap.
 It doesn’t take long to find out a fact, or to develop a specific skill.
-With this in mind, the way training organisations and educators create courses is also dramatically changing.
+With this in mind, the way training organizations and educators create courses is also dramatically changing.
 In this article, we’re looking at the best e-learning authoring tools available right now.

 For schools and students we've also featured:

-Best online learning platforms - at a glance
+Best online learning platforms at a glance:

 On the one hand, it offers a way to directly teach, but the provisions of teaching materials also means that students who are unable to attend classes can still be provided with catch-up works and notes, and the same additional homework.